NatTuck/khoury-ntuck/courses/2020/09/cs3650/index.md

 penalized by 1% for each hour late.

-For the final assignment, late submissions will not be accepted after the sun comes up and the TAs start grading.
+For the final assignment, late submissions will not be accepted after the sun comes up in Boston and the TAs start grading.

 **Late Registration**

-If you register for the course late, you will have three days to complete each assignment until you are caught up with the rest of the class.
+If you register late for the course please contact the professor for extended homework due dates as soon as possible.
+In general you will be expected to complete all of your assignments in order, and you will recieve an extension on at most one assignment due after your registration date.

 ## Policies